-The space and beauty of the King’s Hall site lends itself well to this type of adventure playground.
+The space and beauty of the King’s Hall site certainly lends itself well to this type of adventure playground.
 The vision was to carpet the area in many more structures to take the children a million miles away from the classroom and to bring even more levity and laughter to their break time.
 We judge the success of the project by the size of the children’s smiles.
 Read more about the plans for phase three here.

-Casting wide for evidence of the positive impacts of different sorts of vigorous play, it turns out there is a tome of research to prove the point.
+Casting wide for evidence of the positive impacts of different sorts of vigorous play, it turns out there is a tonne of research to prove the point.
 The benefits go beyond increased motivation and concentration in the classroom, fabulous news though that is for parents and teachers alike.
 Climbing, sliding, swinging, general adventuring about the place are proven to boost emotional intelligence, general health, intelligence and creativity.
 Who knew play could do you so much good?